Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: The model and objects of interest

-We provide examples of $h_{it}$ and $g$ in the context of the empirical application.
-Starting with $h_{it}$, we can study the effect of a proportional reduction of labor income in the previous year using the transformation

-where $y_{i(t-1)}$ is measured in logarithmic scale and $\kappa$ is the tax rate.
-This can be interpreted as a proportional or flat tax.
-Another example where the transformation $h_{it}$ is data dependent is a progressive reduction of labor income in the previous year depending on the ranking in the distribution.
-For example, this could be implemented as

-which can be interpreted as a progressive tax where the tax rate is half of the ranking of the worker in the distribution.
-These tax exercises are interesting as we can evaluate their impact on future labor income operating through the inherent dynamics.
+for a known transformation $g$ of the time invariant covariates $\vz_i$.
+This transformation allows us to study the effect of changing the values of the covariates on the cross-sectional distribution through their impact on the random coefficients, provided that $\vgamma_i(y)$ is policy invariant.

-Turning to $g$, we can consider a hypothetical scenario at time $t$ that increases the number of years of schooling to 12 for those workers with less than 12 years of schooling.
-If $\vz_{i} = (z_{1i},\vz_{-1,i}')'$, where $z_{1i}$ is the observed years of schooling of worker $i$ and $\vz_{-1,i}$ includes the remaining components of $\vz_i$.
-This counterfactual scenario can be implemented via the transformation
+For instance, consider a hypothetical scenario where at time $t$ we increase the number of years of schooling to 12 for any worker who has less.
+If $\vz_{i} = (z_{1i},\vz_{-1,i}')'$, where $z_{1i}$ is the observed years of schooling of worker $i$ and $\vz_{-1,i}$ includes the remaining components of $\vz_i$, this counterfactual scenario is implemented via the transformation

-$G_t(y)$ would then represent the counterfactual distribution at $t$.
+$G_t(y)$ would then represent the counterfactual distribution of labor income at $t$ after the change.
 Another example is

-which corresponds to an additional year of schooling for all workers.
+which corresponds to giving an additional year of schooling to all workers.

+We can also study the impact of shocks in dynamic models.
+For example, suppose at time $t-1$ a shock reduces income by $100*\kappa \%$ for individuals with income higher than certain (known) threshold $\tau_0$.
+This corresponds to the transformation

+where $y_{i(t-1)}$ is measured in logarithmic scale. $G_t(y)$ now represents the counterfactual income distribution resulting from this income shock at time $t$.
+We consider both continuous and discrete $y_{i,t}$, enabling an investigation of quantile effects and stationary distributions respectively.